jchdel/h-e-ms/README.md

 # Home Automation - Domotique

-As a matter of fact, We currently have only a single relay to pilotIt is used to drive the central heating sytem.
+As a matter of fact, We currently have only a single relay to pilot.
+It is used to drive the central heating sytem.
 This is done via a linux cron job that periodically reads some values from the timeserie database, compute some decision tree and publish an on/off value to MQTT.
 The autonomous Wi-Fi relay subscribe to that MQTT topic and acts accordingly meanwhile reporting its state and other measurements to the remote MQTT broker.

 I plan to drive the new infrared heater panels with a similar approach, not relying to any third party home automation software. \
 The only usage I forsee so far for such home automation package is ease to acces to some predefined dashboards.
 I do not think this is enough to deploy such solution(s)...

-I would love to add sensors and actuators but lack usefull ideas (or hardware) where automation makes sense!
+I would love to add sensors and actuators but lack usefull ideas (or hardware) where automation makes sense for the rented home I live!